World Data System Bylaws

 The WDS Scientific Committee (WDS-SC) has established five categories of membership.

 - Regular Members: Organizations that are data stewards and/or data analysis services (e.g., data centers and services that support scientific research by holding and providing data or data products).

 - Network Members: Umbrella bodies representing groups of data stewardship organizations and/or data analysis services, some of which may or may not be WDS Regular Members.
 Usually serve as coordinating agents for nodes with common characteristics and disciplines (e.g., International Oceanographic Data and Information Exchange).

-- Partner Members: Organizations that contribute support or funding to WDS and/or WDS Members but are not data stewards or data analysis services (e.g., International Scientific Unions of ISC supporting data services and public and private agencies that provide technical or financial support).
+- Partner Members: Organizations that contribute support or funding to WDS and/or WDS Members but are not data stewards or data analysis services (e.g., ISC and its International Scientific Unions supporting data services and public and private agencies that provide technical or financial support).